CumulusNetworks/docs/content/cumulus-netq-44/Validate-Operations/Validate-Phy-Layer.md

 - Link speed
 - Auto-negotiation setting

-You use the `netq check interfaces` command to determine if any of the interfaces have any continuity errors.
-This command only checks the physical interfaces; it does not check bridges, bonds or other software constructs.
-You can check all interfaces at one time.
-It enables you to compare the current status of the interfaces, as well as their status at an earlier point in time.
+Use the `netq check interfaces` command to determine if any of the interfaces have continuity errors.
+This command only checks the physical interfaces; it does not check bridges, bonds, or other software constructs.
 The command syntax is:

 ```
 netq check interfaces [around <text-time>] [json]